sagesimhon/Space-Synth/README.md

 # Space Synth
- Camera Based Synthesizer on an FPGA!
+A camera-based, motion-controlled synthesizer on an FPGA!